gotify/website/docs/pushmsg.md

 An application can be added via

 - WebUI: click the `apps`-tab in the upper right corner when logged in and add an application
-- REST-API: `curl -u admin:admin -X POST https://yourdomain.com/application -F "name=test" -F "description=tutorial"`
+- REST-API: `curl -u admin:admin https://yourdomain.com/application -F "name=test" -F "description=tutorial"`
   See [API-Docs](https://gotify.github.io/api-docs/)

 To authenticate as an application you need the application token.